piam/bjc-course/curriculum/08-cloud-computing/index.md

 ---

-Unit 8: In the Clouds
+Unit 8: In the Clouds: Cloud Computing, Security & Encryption
 ========================================
-### Cloud Computing, Security & Encryption

 Learning Objectives
 -------------------
  * Objective 1.1.1: … use computing tools and techniques to create artifacts.
  * Objective 1.3.1: … use programming as a creative tool.
  * Objective 2.1.1: … describe the combination of abstractions used to represent data.
  * Objective 2.3.1: … use models and simulations to raise and answer questions.

 Readings/Lectures
 -----------------